hit-moodle/moodle-local_onlinejudge/README.md

 3. Put `onlinejudge` into `MOODLE_PATH/local/`
 4. run `MOODLE_PATH/local/onlinejudge/cli/install_assignment_type`. *Do NOT forget to do this during upgrading.*
 5. Login your site as admin and access /admin/index.php.
 The plugins will be installed/upgraded.
-6. `sudo -u www-data php MOODLE_PATH/local/onlinejudge/cli/judged.php`. *Do NOT forget to do this during upgrading.*
+6. In shell, `sudo -u www-data php MOODLE_PATH/local/onlinejudge/cli/judged.php`. *Do NOT forget to do this during upgrading.*
 7. If you want to use sandbox judge engine, then
    `cd MOODLE_PATH/local/onlinejudge/judge/sandbox/sand/ && make`